Gaotrees/caffe-doc/Model-Zoo.md

 We fine-tuned this model using the procedure described in _I.
 Masi\*, A. Tran\*, T. Hassner\*, J. Leksut, G. Medioni, "Do We Really Need to Collect Million of Faces for Effective Face Recognition? "_, in Proc. of ECCV 2016 on the publicly available CASIA WebFace set.

-_(your informations are required to proceed to the download page in the link below)_

 Please, remember to cite our paper below, if you use our model, thanks.

 ``` latex